bogumilbierc/mazda-rx8-throttle-pedal-adapter/docs/rx-8-pedal.md

 | 3,61 | 3,05 | 0,56 |
 | 3,9  | 3,35 | 0,55 |

-There is ~0.55V of difference between two potentiometers in the pedal.
+There is ~0.55 V of difference between two potentiometers in the pedal.

 If we assume that we will divide pedal position into 100 steps, then each step will have ~0.02 voltage range.
 This should be good enough for Arduino's ADC.